packagePFIM/PFIM/README.md

 The source code is modular, designed using a functional programming approach (via the R package **purrr**) and R S7 object-oriented programming, which makes it easy to extend and customize models and algorithms.

-> ### Beta release — PFIM 7.1
+> ### Breaking news ! - Beta release of PFIM 7.1
 >
 > A beta version of PFIM 7.1 is available in the
 > [PFIM_7.1_beta_Version](https://github.com/packagePFIM/PFIM/tree/main/PFIM_7.1_beta_Version)
 > folder of this repository.
 >
 > This beta introduces new features for:
-> - **Covariate evaluation** — fixed and occasion discrete covariates with IOV
+> - **Covariate evaluation** — fixed and occasion covariates with IOV in discrete
 > - **Design optimisation** — Simplex algorithm and Multiplicative algorithm with covariate and IOV
 >
 > This is an unofficial pre-release intended for evaluation and feedback.
-> Any feedback is welcome — please use the issue tracker or the mailing list:
+> Any feedback is welcome — please open an issue in the
-> thepfimgroup@googlegroups.com

-markdown
-> [!NOTE]
-> **Beta release — PFIM 7.1** ...
-Dites-moi où vous voulez l'insérer et si vous voulez que je vous rende le README.md complet mis à jour.

-Souhaitez-vous être averti lorsque Claude répond ?
+> [Issues](https://github.com/packagePFIM/PFIM/issues) section of this repository.

 ### Installation